Friday, April 17, 2026

 I would have Joshua be the Lancer.
 Joshua 8:18-26 tells us he had a Spear, and one popular Christian Card Game has a Joshua’s Spear card so people besides me have considered it notable.
 His Noble Phantasm could be called Wall Breaker.

 For the Saber I am going to stretch the definition of Biblical a bit and say Judas Maccabeus.
-The books of Maccabees are considered Canonical by only some Christians and no Jews, but all Jews celebrate Hanukkah so his accomplishments are revered in Judaism more than in Christianity.
+The books of Maccabees are considered Canonical by only some Christians and no Jews, but most Jews celebrate Hanukkah so his accomplishments are revered in Judaism more than in Christianity.
 1 Maccabees 3:12 refers to Judas taking the Sword of Apollonius and fighting with it for the rest of his life.
 And 2 Maccabees 15:15-16 refers to Maccabeus being given a Golden Sword.

 Also Judas Maccabeus is the person mentioned in this post I’d be most fine with Fate/ doing their typical Gender Bend thing with.
-Because I have my own theory about this Judas already being made a Judith as the title of another Deutercanonical book based on his relationship with Nicanor/Holofernes.
+Because I have my own theory about this Judas already being made a Judith as the title character of another Deutercanonical book based on his relationship with Nicanor/Holofernes.

 Since the Berserker Class is associated with being more brawn then brains the natural choice for that one is Samson the main character of Judges 13-16.